 After completing this unit, you will be able to:

-The unit will be assessed through written assessments of up to 5,000 words.
+The unit will be assessed through written assessments equivalent to 5,000 words.

 Normally you may enter Level 7 (postgraduate) study if they have been awarded: